rtomasa/MkDocs_RePlay/docs/videobasic.md

 * `INT-H 4:3-V`: Scales the horizontal resolution using an integer factor while maintaining a 4:3 aspect ratio for the vertical resolution.
 * `INT-H NATIVE-V`: Scales the horizontal resolution using an integer factor while scaling the vertical resolution to match the game's native aspect ratio.
 * `INT-HV`: Performs an integer scale to the maximum area allowed by the screen resolution.
 * `INT-HV OVER`: Uses an integer overscaling mode to extend the image over 1080p, nearly displaying the original overscan of a CRT.
-This works only with 1080p screen modes.
+This works only with 1080p video modes.
 * `INT-HV UNDER`: A special mode for performing integer underscale for internal use.

 | **FULL SCRN 4:3** | **INT-HV** |